Gapskii/word-counter/README.md

 It's main features are a _not entirely_ draggable textbox, where there's no character limit, a button which resolves the function that calculates the number of words and an output box in which the result will appear.

-The coloring was done on CSS from a basic knowledge from the aimed company's palette.
+The web app's coloring was done on CSS from a basic knowledge of the aimed company's palette.

 ## Code example
 ![code](assets/code-example.png)